 There are three mushroom dye reference books that I use on a regular basis.
 Mushrooms for Color, by Miriam C. Rice; Rainbow Beneath My Feet, by Arleen and Alan Bessette; and Mushrooms for Dyes, Paper, Pigments and Myco-Stix, also by Miriam C. Rice.
 I often check all three when looking into the dye potential of unfamiliar mushrooms, or to see how mordants generally affect the color of a specific mushroom dye.
 I usually refer to Miriam C. Rice’s books for a pre-mordant recipe.

-These are all great books that cover a lot of topics but focus on the color range possibilities of mushrooms, however they do not contain recipes for ratios.
+These are all great books that cover a lot of topics while focusing on the color range possibilities of mushrooms; however, they do not contain recipes for ratios.
 This is understandable considering the scope of the books and the fact that amount of mushroom needed to make a good dye varies from species to species, and depends on the condition of the fungus; including its maturity, exposure to weather as well as region it which it was collected.

 It would take multiple experiments to come up with a ball park range for each species.
 Collectively, I am sure plenty of research has been done, but it is extremely tedious to attempt to tease this kind of information out of the vaults of blogs and comment threads where I am sure it must be discussed.
 To save time and keep my sanity, I have resorted to first hand experimentation.